iddocohen/vmware-sase-check/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+or

+Leave a GitHub star on the top right.

 ## Licence
 MIT, see ``LICENSE``